-- In macroeconomics, money supply is the quantity of the money in circulation that an economy have in a point of time.
+- In macroeconomics, the money supply is the quantity of money in circulation that an economy has at a time.

 - Money supply can be defined as the quantity of the currency in circulation.

-- Each country may use the definition that best make sense to them.
+- Each country may use the definition that best makes sense to them.

 - It affects the inflation.

 - If the money supply rises, inflation rises.

 - If the money supply decreases, inflation decreases.